BigAB/simple-store/README.md

 ...to get an idea of what is being tested and the general idea of code coverage.

-## Built with
+## :hammer_and_pick: Built with

 - [RxJS](https://rxjs.dev/)
 - ❤️

-## Contribute
+## :seedling: Contribute

-Let people know how they can contribute into your project.
-A [contributing guideline](./CONTRIBUTING.md) will be a big plus.
+Think you'd like to contribute to this project?
+Check out our [contributing guideline](./CONTRIBUTING.md) and feel free to create issues and pull requests!

 ## License